geraldhinson/geraldhinson.github.io/_posts/2025-06-01-GlennAndLaurel-HousePrayerAnswer.md

 Signs, the likes of which God has been leaving on people's paths for centuries, to help us navigate life and find truth.
 Find Him.

-It is in that spirit that I share this crazy story about how <b><i>God used Laurel's simple desire to be a good mom for her kids to answer my depressed prayer</i></b> in an amazing way - a way that enriched all of our lives beautifully (and powerfully).
+It is in that spirit that I share this crazy story about how <b><i>God used Laurel's simple desire to be a good mom for her kids to answer my depressed prayer</i></b>, and to deepen each of ours faith.

 I share it here <b> because I want you to have faith and to know God like we do.</b> And part of that is us all sharing our stories with each other - a lot more than has become our habit in these modern, sometimes discouraging times.

 This experience became one of several 'anchors' in my and Jina's lives.
-Remembering it has given us confidence when times have been hard or discouraging.
-It has helped us to <b>know</b> with great confidence that God is with us every step of the way.
+Remembering it has given us courage when times have been hard.
+It has helped us to <b>know with confidence</b> that God is with us every step of the way.

-Perhaps hearing how God has moved in our lives will be helpful for your own passage.

-I know well the path of being one for whom faith does not come easily.
-Having worn out far more shoes on that path than should be necessary, my advice is this:

 <b><i>Dare to seek God.
 Don't be passive.
 Engage with Him.
 Ask Him to reveal Himself to you - ask Him to help you see His many signs that you may be missing.